The Aaland Agency

 We circumvent this bottleneck.
 The English-speaking world is composed of the United States, Canada, the Caribbean Islands, Australia, New Zealand, Great Britain, India and a goodly percentage of the demographics in other locales, totaling somewhere in the neighborhood of 3.0 billion people.
 A smart analysis of how to get the job done takes into consideration these variables.
 We can make this work for you because we've done it and are doing it.

 The story you have written, if good enough, will sell if enough people worldwide know it's out there!
 That said, we need to see your manuscript to make a determination if what you have created is something that might sell worldwide.
-You don't have to be Einstein to figure out that a miniscule number of the total demographics of 3.0 billion people is a sizable amount of money.
+You don't have to be Einstein to figure out that a miniscule number of the total demographics of 3.0 billion people is a sizable target.
 Are you seeing the big picture now?

 If you have what it takes, let's see it.